jma1991/shrnaseq/README.md

 ## Overview

 This workflow is used to analysis shRNA-seq and CRISPR/cas9 genetic screens.
-It uses edgeR to perform data processing, quality control, differential expression analysis, and gene set testing, with batch correction implemented.
+The workflow is built in [Snakemake](https://snakemake.readthedocs.io/en/stable/), a workflow managament system.
+It primarily uses [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html), a Biocondutor R package which allows for differential expression analysis of RNA-seq expression profiles.
+The workflow performs data processing, quality control, differential expression analysis, and gene set testing, with batch correction implemented.

 ## Installation